Anku5hk/Programmers_guide_to_Python/book.md

 print(*my_list) # 1,2,3,4
 ```
 ### 6.5 Recursion
-* Is when a function calls itself.
-Wikipedia "It is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem".
+* Recursion is when a function calls itself.
 It is a powerful tool that works on particular set of problems where a problem can be divided in simple repetitive chunks.
-* Recursion uses system stack to maintain the memory of ongoing recursive calls, this usually leads to higher memory usage compared to iteration.
+* Recursion uses system stack to maintain the memory required for the recursive calls, this usually leads to higher memory usage compared to iteration.
-* It is required to handle the *StackOverFlow*, the complexion in debugging and also it can sometimes be hard to formulate a recursive solution.
+* Recursion requires to handle the *StackOverFlow*, the complexion in debugging and also it can sometimes be hard to formulate a recursive solution.
-* There are certain advantages such as it reduces the size of code when a iterative solution is lengthy/complex and some solutions are easier/better implemented with recursion.
+* There are certain advantages such as reduction in size of code when a iterative solution is lengthy/complex, there are situations were recursion is a easier/better solution.
 Also if implemented correctly using Dynamic Programming or dependent on a problem it reduces the time complexity and also some memory usage.
 * To identify a recursion problem, one has to identify the smaller repetitive parts of a solutions.
 A recursive solution usually form a tree like structure where the branches are sub-problems.
 After identifying the sub-problems one has to identify the base case, which is the condition where a recursion program stops itself.
 This is very important or else the program will lead to causing a StackOverFlow error.
+Finally the sub-problem solution with the base case is sequenced correctly to form a recursive solution.
 ```Python
 ## Example 1: Sum of n given number
 # using iteration